Blog

 Negative Urgency

-Negative urgency is greater among those with eating disorders than those without.10,11,12 It also presents more commonly in binge-eating/purging eating disorders than restrictive eating disorders.
-Individuals with bulimia tend to score higher in negative urgency than those with anorexia nervosa, and those with AN-BP score higher than those with anorexia nervosa restricting subtype (AN-R).13,14
+Negative urgency is greater among those with eating disorders than those without.
+It also presents more commonly in binge-eating/purging eating disorders than restrictive eating disorders.
+Individuals with bulimia tend to score higher in negative urgency than those with anorexia nervosa, and those with AN-BP score higher than those with anorexia nervosa restricting subtype (AN-R).

 Positive Urgency

 Positive urgency is the tendency to behave impulsively when experiencing strong positive emotions (positive affect).
 Positive urgency in individuals with eating disorders is understudied, most likely due to higher levels of negative emotionality in eating disorder populations.
-There has been one study that’s examined positive urgency among those with eating disorders, showing positive urgency was elevated in AN-BP, bulimia nervosa and eating disorder not otherwise specified (EDNOS) relative to AN-R and healthy controls.18
+There is one study that’s examined positive urgency among those with eating disorders, showing positive urgency was elevated in AN-BP, bulimia nervosa and eating disorder not otherwise specified (EDNOS) relative to AN-R and healthy controls.

 Lack of Planning